7.4.1. GPU package

 - The charge assignment and force interpolation portions of PPPM can be run on the GPU.
 The FFT portion, which requires MPI communication between processors, runs on the CPU.

-- Asynchronous force computations can be performed simultaneously on the CPU(s) and GPU.
+- Force computations of different style (pair vs. bond/angle/dihedral/improper) can be performed concurrently on the GPU and CPU(s), respectively.

 - It allows for GPU computations to be performed in single or double precision, or in mixed-mode precision, where pairwise forces are computed in single precision, but accumulated into double-precision force vectors.

 - LAMMPS-specific code is in the GPU package.
 It makes calls to a generic GPU library in the lib/gpu directory.
-This library provides NVIDIA support as well as more general OpenCL support, so that the same functionality can eventually be supported on a variety of GPU hardware.
+This library provides NVIDIA support as well as more general OpenCL support, so that the same functionality is supported on a variety of hardware.

-To use this package, you currently need to have an NVIDIA GPU and install the NVIDIA CUDA software on your system:
+To compile and use this package in CUDA mode, you currently need to have an NVIDIA GPU and install the corresponding NVIDIA CUDA toolkit software on your system (this is primarily tested on Linux and completely unsupported on Windows):

 Building LAMMPS with the GPU package: